 In order to fully realize the deferred tax assets, the Company will need to generate future taxable income of approximately \$21,000 prior to the expiration of the NOL carryforwards in 2023.
 If the entire deferred tax asset at December 31, 2005 is realized, approximately \$2,687 will be allocated to Additional paid-in capital with the remainder reducing income tax expense.
 At December 31, 2005, based upon the level of historical taxable losses and after considering projections for future taxable income over the periods in which the deferred tax assets are expected to be deductible, management believed it was more likely than not that the Company would not realize the benefits of these deductible differences.
 Accordingly, the Company recorded a full valuation allowance against its deferred tax assets.
-At March 31, 2006, management determined that is more likely than not that the Company would realize a portion of the benefits of these deductible differences.
-Accordingly, the Company recorded a full valuation allowance resulting in a net effective tax rate of zero.
-As a result, the Company recorded a deferred tax asset in the amount of \$221 with an offsetting increase to Additional paid-in capital as there are no current taxes payable.
+At March 31, 2006 and June 30, 2006, management determined that is more likely than not that the Company would realize a portion of the benefits of these deductible differences.
+Accordingly, the Company reduced its valuation allowance resulting in a net effective tax rate of zero for the six months ended June 30, 2006.
+As a result, the Company recorded a deferred tax asset in the amount of \$518 as of June 30, 2006, with an offsetting increase to Additional paid-in capital as there are no current taxes payable.
 Management will continue to assess the remaining valuation allowance.
 To the extent it is determined that the valuation allowance is no longer required with respect to certain deferred tax assets, the tax benefit, if any, of such deferred tax assets will be recognized in the future.